aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-the client function to be called before the page is submitted at client side.
+Gets the client function to be called before the page is submitted at client side.

 **Returns:**
 java.lang.String